GraceKeane/theory-algos-project/README.md

 ## Assignment Questions
 <b>Why can't we reverse the SHA512 algorithm to retrieve the original message from a hash digest?</b><br>

 Hash algorithms such as the SHA-512 algorithm are most commonly used for security and for detecting if messages have been changed since the digests were generated.
-They provide encription using an algorithm and no key and are also known as "one-way hash functions" [A1](https://www.researchgate.net/profile/Imam-Riadi-2/publication/327392778_Analysis_of_Secure_Hash_Algorithm_SHA_512_for_Encryption_Process_on_Web_Based_Application/links/5b8cbe5e4585151fd1447946/Analysis-of-Secure-Hash-Algorithm-SHA-512-for-Encryption-Process-on-Web-Based-Application.pdf).
-There is no possible way to reverse the encription hence the reason they are called "hash" algorithms [7](https://www.sciencedirect.com/topics/computer-science/message-digest).
+They provide encryption using an algorithm and no key and are also known as "one-way hash functions" [A1](https://www.researchgate.net/profile/Imam-Riadi-2/publication/327392778_Analysis_of_Secure_Hash_Algorithm_SHA_512_for_Encryption_Process_on_Web_Based_Application/links/5b8cbe5e4585151fd1447946/Analysis-of-Secure-Hash-Algorithm-SHA-512-for-Encryption-Process-on-Web-Based-Application.pdf).
+There is no possible way to reverse the encryption hence the reason they are called "hash" algorithms [7](https://www.sciencedirect.com/topics/computer-science/message-digest), with hash generally meaning "one way".
 They are designed specifically to take in an input, compute the hash function and output a hashed value as shown in <i> figure 1 </i>.
 This ensures that every bit of output is dependant upon every bit of the input.
 It prevents others from splitting the algorithm up and trying to reverse calculate an input from each of the output hash separately.

 <p align="center">
   <img src="./img/diagram.png" width=600 height=250/>